 The forms of exercise that might be advantageous include:

-Aerobic activity that emphasises the upper body aids in weight loss and promotes deep breathing is also advised.
+- Aerobic activity that emphasizes the upper body aids in weight loss and promotes deep breathing is also advised.

 These actions could be helpful: